 The procedure for an occupational injury/disease is as follows: (1) The house officer should report immediately to the training hospital's Employee Health Department for initial treatment.
 (2) He should notify his training program director of the occupational injury/disease.
 (3) The house officer should notify LSUHSC Human Resource Management, Labor Relations (Paulette Albera at 504-568-3916) about the occupational injury/disease within 30 days of the injury/disease to be eligible for Workman's Compensation benefits.
 Ms. Albera will send the house officer a Employee's Report of Occupational Injury/Disease form to be completed.
-The occupational Health forms are also located in the Graduate Medical Education.

 If there is no Employee Health Department at the training facility where the injury/disease occurred, the house officer can go to any medical facility for treatment.
 House officers can also receive initial medical treatment and follow-up care at Concentra Medical Center.
 The addresses and phone numbers for the Concentra Medical Center locations are listed below.